tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器镜像服务/最佳实践/TKE 集群使用 TCR 插件内网免密拉取容器镜像_intl_en.md

 After the add-on is installed, the cluster can pull images from the associated instance without needing a password through a private network.

 <dx-alert infotype="explain" title="">
-Currently, the TCR add-on only supports clusters in Kubernetes 1.14, 1.16, and 1.18.
+Currently, the TCR add-on only supports clusters in Kubernetes1.12, 1.14, 1.16, 1.18 and 1.20.
 If you are using another cluster version, manually configure the access method.
 </dx-alert>